 The two main types of strokes are:

-• Ischemic strokes: The most common type, this one occurs when a blood clot blocks or narrows an artery, which restricts blood flow and oxygen to the brain.
-Included in this type is a transient ischemic attack, or TIA, sometimes call a “mini-stroke,” which is a temporary interruption of blood flow to part of the brain.
+- Ischemic strokes: The most common type, this one occurs when a blood clot blocks or narrows an artery, which restricts blood flow and oxygen to the brain.
+Included in this type is a transient ischemic attack, or TIA, sometimes called a “mini-stroke,” which is a temporary interruption of blood flow to part of the brain.

-Both types of strokes can occur in the brain stem, which are commonly more severe and be fatal.
+Both types of strokes can occur in the brain stem, which are commonly more severe and often fatal.

 Following a stroke, your recovery can vary based on several factors including the severity and areas of the brain impacted.
 You can continue to recover from a stroke for many months after a stroke, for up to a year or even longer.
 This recovery is a very gradual process.